 Owned and operated by the Durham Agricultural Fair Association, Inc., the Durham Fair is the largest fair in North America managed entirely by unpaid volunteers.

 My Hubby and I have been going to the Durham Fair since even before my own kids were born, and now it’s an annual fall event with the whole family, especially the grandchildren!

-Slugger and his sister enjoyed climbing on the John Deere tractors!
+The kids like to enjoy climbing on the John Deere tractors!